Premier strikes $1 billion deal to pump Falklands oil

 "We view this transaction as very positive for Rockhopper, although the upfront payment appears to be somewhat light, as its resolves a major funding issue for the company with respect to the Sea Lion development," Westhouse analysts said.

-Shares in Rockhopper, which has been looking for a partner to help it develop the Sea Lion field about 120 kilometers off the north of the Falkland Islands, was up 0.3 percent to 274 pence at 0943 GMT, paring earlier gains of around 15 percent.
+Shares in Rockhopper, which has been looking for a partner to help it develop the Sea Lion field about 400 kilometres off the north of the Falkland Islands, was up 0.3 percent to 274 pence at 0943 GMT, paring earlier gains of around 15 percent.

 Premier dismissed concerns about investing in the politically sensitive project which has prompted Argentina to threaten legal action against oil firms active in the Falklands for what it sees as "illegal" drilling.